Diganta02/rock-paper-scissor-game/README.md

 Usage
 To play the game locally, follow these steps:

-Clone this repository to your local machine.
+Clone this repository to your local machine.<br>
-Open the index.html file in your web browser.
+Open the index.html file in your web browser.<br>
-Choose your move by clicking on the corresponding button.
+Choose your move by clicking on the corresponding button.<br>
-See the outcome of the game and your current score.
+See the outcome of the game and your current score.<br>
-To reset the game, click on the "Reset" button.
+To reset the game, click on the "Reset" button.<br>

 <b>game layout designs: after selection </b>